 This online option is a great opportunity for any aspiring law students who have prior commitments related to work or family.
 It offers a mix of live, online sessions and self-paced learning.

 We’ve gone over the main admission details you need to know to apply to Syracuse Law School.
 For any remaining questions, here are the answers to frequently asked questions about this law school.

-Part of this experiential learning includes their six in-house clinics that expose students to different types of law to help them find their niche:
+Part of this experiential learning includes six in-house clinics that expose students to different types of law to help them find their niche:

 Syracuse is also well-known for its pro bono program that lets students gain experience working on public interest work that serves the community.

 Students should set their target LSAT score as 157 or higher to be considered competitive applicants.